Last Updated on May 4, 2021 by Red Nomad OZ

 It did give my photos a certain ambience, don’t you think?!

-This is World Heritage rainforest at its best, although it’s dark and damp under the canopy in a way that sunny South Australia with its wide open spaces isn’t.
+This is World Heritage rainforest at its best.
+Even if it’s dark and damp under the canopy in a way that sunny South Australia with its wide open spaces isn’t.

-Although it was only mid-afternoon, the shadows were already long and the valleys dark – and the Sheepstation Creek camping area at the park’s western entrance was filling up.
+Although it was only mid-afternoon, the shadows were already long and the valleys dark.
+The Sheepstation Creek camping area at the park’s western entrance was filling up.

-The Palm Forest Walk winds down the – yes, you guessed right – Sheepstation Creek gully amidst – yes, you guessed right – Palm Trees to Brushbox Falls following an old logging road with names and dates from people and times long past carved into the rocky walls.
+The Palm Forest Walk winds down the – yes, you guessed right – Sheepstation Creek gully.
+The trail winds amidst – yes, you guessed right – Palm Trees!
+It leads to Brushbox Falls following an old logging road with names and dates from people and times long past carved into the rocky walls.

 At what point does graffiti become historic art, anyway?!?!

-Once we’d returned to the campground, the smoke from the just-lit campfires giving pyromaniac Pilchard a little buzz, it was time to leave via the park’s western entrance.
+Once we’d returned to the campground, the smoke from the just-lit campfires was giving pyromaniac Pilchard a little buzz.
+But sadly, it was time to leave via the park’s western entrance.
 As we drove through more spectacular scenery outside the park boundary along the Lynches Creek Road to Wiangaree, then back to Kyogle the sun was setting behind the mountains.

 The evening winter cold was setting in too – it would be another frosty night.